collective/collective.formcriteria/src/collective/formcriteria/foldercontents/README.txt

     ...Modified...
     ...State...

+The order column is not included since order is determined by the collection and is fixed.

+    >>> 'Order' in browser.contents
+    False

 The topic contents are listed in the contents table form and the titles are links to the item.